This website is best viewed in a browser that supports web standards.

 SIA has endowed this scholarship to recognize outstanding contributions made by an international student (a foreign national student in F-1 or J-1 visa status only) to promote and create a pluralistic campus climate.
 Awarded to a continuing undergraduate international student (as classified by the International Affairs Director)who is enrolled on a full-time basis at Northwest Missouri State University, the recipient shall have a minimum 2.75 NW cumulative GPA of twelve earned Northwest credit hours and have demonstrated merit and involvement within the Northwest campus and community.
 Specifically the applicant will demonstrate leadership or merit in promoting intercultural programs or experiences or will have demonstrated skill educating the general student population about the personal and professional importance of understanding international issues and possessing different perspectives thus marking the traits of a globally prepared citizen.

-Recipient shall be a graduating senior at Tarkio High School, Tarkio, Missouri or Rock Port High School, Rock Port, Missouri.
+Recipient shall be a graduating senior at Tarkio High School, Tarkio, Mo. or Rock Port High School, Rock Port, Mo.
 Recipient shall be an entering freshman with a minimum high school GPA of 3.00 and a minimum ACT composite score of 21.
 Recipient shall also demonstrate need for financial assistance and demonstrate active participation in scholastic and civic activities.
 See high school counselor for application.

 Recipients shall have a minimum GPA of 2.50, shall be graduates of South Harrison High School, and shall be entering freshmen or continuing students at Northwest.
 Recipients should show exemplary leadership, communication skills, involvement in school and community activities, and demonstrate financial need.
 All factors being equal, preference may be given to applicants with a declared academic major in a business related area.
 See high school guidance counselor for application.